Lignite: In agriculture

 An environmentally beneficial use of lignite is in agriculture.
 Lignite may have value as an environmentally benign soil amendment, improving cation exchange and phosphorus availability in soils while reducing availability of heavy metals, and may be superior to commercial K humates.
 Lignite fly ash produced by combustion of lignite in power plants may also be valuable as a soil amendment and fertilizer.
 However, rigorous studies of the long-term benefits of lignite products in agriculture are lacking.

 Lignite may also be used for the cultivation and distribution of biological control microbes that suppress plant pests.
 The carbon increases the organic matter in the soil while the biological control microbes provide an alternative to chemical pesticides.

-Leonardite is a soil conditioner rich in humic acids that is formed by natural oxidation when lignite comes in contact with air.
+Leonardite is a soil conditioner rich in humic acids that are formed by natural oxidation when lignite comes in contact with air.
 The process can be replicated artificially on a large scale.
 The less matured xyloid (wood-shaped) lignite also contains high amounts of humic acid.